GaryLeeONE/f1quickstart/main.md

 The typical schedule for recent years consists of 21~23 race events, called "Grand Prix".
 The Grands Prix usually run every two weeks, but there are some back-to-back race weeks, as well as a month-long summer break in August.
 These event happen across the world in 20+ countries in Europe, the Americas, Asia and Oceania.

 Currently 10 teams participate in the Championship, each team with 2 drivers.
+The 20 drivers are from 13 different countries around the world, truly a global sport and a global community.

 Teams are also called *constructors* because they design and construct their own cars each year.

 Every Grand Prix happens from Friday to Sunday of the race week.
 The sessions are: